Timelock Encryption is now supported on drand mainnet

 # Timelock Encryption

-# Drand background
+# drand background

 In order to understand how the system works, we need to first recall a few things about how drand functions…